adicomdotir/MyProject/readme.txt

-this is readme for other branch.
+this is readme for other2 branch.